MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

 In this article, you learn how to:
 > [!div class="checklist"]
 > * Display current Azure account
-> * Link to options for authenticating to Azure
+> * Use various methods to authenticate to Azure

 ## Prerequisites